Englc/RGBGame/README.md

 # RGBGame
-A small webproject to get comfortable with Vanilla JS and to store some notes about it
+A small webproject to get comfortable with Vanilla JS DOM manipulation and to store some notes about it

 http://vanilla-js.com/